tkellehe/tio-lang/README.md

 ---
 ### `Session.options`

- > An array of string options for language to be sent to the TIO server.
+ > An array of string options for the language to be sent to the TIO server.

+---
+### `Session.cflags`

+ > An array of string cflags for the language to be sent to the TIO server.

+---
+### `Session.driver`

+ > An array of string drivers for the language to be sent to the TIO server.

 ---
 ### `Session.args`